Final report for SNE22-005-MD

 Project Information

-Agricultural pests such as insects, weeds, nematodes, and disease pathogens, damage, disfigure or destroy more than 30 percent of crops worldwide.
+Agricultural pests such as insects, weeds, nematodes, and disease pathogens damage, disfigure, or destroy more than 30 percent of crops worldwide.
 Many farmers and ranchers use pesticides or tillage to control these pests; however, overusing chemicals can lead to resistant pest populations, and exclusive tillage can reduce soil health and increase the likelihood of erosion.
-Beginning farmers struggle with pest management as that is a sizeable knowable gap to overcome.
-Farmers are currently dealing with increased production costs in fuel and chemicals, which add an extra financial burden on farmers and reduce their profits.
+Farmers are busy and cannot always stay up to date on new emerging weeds, diseases, and insects.
+Additionally, farmers are currently dealing with increased production costs in fuel and chemicals, which add an extra financial burden on farmers and reduce their profits.

 Integrated pest management (IPM) is a practical and environmentally sensitive approach to pest management that can help farmers reduce the number of sprays they apply to a field by combining proactive and reactive management practices.
 IPM uses knowledge about the life cycles of pests and their interaction with the environment to manage pest populations and damage by the most economical means and with the least possible hazard to people, property, and the environment.